dylanvans/browser-technology/assignment2.1/README.md

 }
 ```

-Then we push every options value to an array.
+Then we push every option's value to an array.
 And with every change in the input element we check if the array has a value that contains the input value.
 If so, we add this value to the html.

 [demo](https://dylanvans.github.io/browser-technology/assignment2.1/html-feature-1.html)